The Surrender by Veronica Scott Esposito

 How do we come to know the nature of our own desires?
 How do we give ourselves permission to do the things that everything in our world tells us are expressly forbidden?

-The Surrender is Scott Esposito’s “collection of facts” concerning his lifelong desire to be a woman.
+The Surrender is Veronica Scott Esposito’s “collection of facts” concerning how she embraced her true gender.
 It is a book that asks just what we mean when we say the word gender—what separates male from female, and how we gain access to those things that make us feel who we truly are.
 It is also a book about desire—how we come to know the true nature of our needs, and how we find the ways to fulfill them.
-In these three linked, genre-defying essays, Esposito chronicles his life-long dialogue with his desires, coming to know them better and better through the life-saving moments that came to him as though by grace: the films and stories, dreams and insights and kindnesses that have given him the courage and the understanding to delve deeper and deeper into this lifelong inquiry.
+In these three linked, genre-defying essays, Esposito chronicles her life-long dialogue with her desires, coming to know them better and better through the life-saving moments that came to her as though by grace: the films and stories, dreams and insights and kindnesses that have given her the courage and the understanding to delve deeper and deeper into this lifelong inquiry.

 a scene from the launch event with Caille Milner at Green Apple Books on the Park in San Francisco, CA

 “I am a huge fan of Scott Esposito’s The Surrender.”
 John Keene, author of Counternarratives

 New York Observer Vulture’s 19 Engrossing Nonfiction Books to Read at the Beach This Summer